 Guidance on U.S. Vehicle Inventory Levels

-- We remain on track to achieve our year-end guidance.
-We anticipate we will end 2017 with approximately the same day supply of vehicles as we did at the end of 2016 with fewer cars and more trucks and crossovers in the mix this year.
+- We anticipate we will end 2017 with approximately the same day supply of vehicles as we did at the end of 2016 with fewer cars and more trucks and crossovers in the mix.

 - We will continue to monitor the marketplace and will make additional production adjustments if needed.